 The big goal: The ECOWAS, which consists of 15 member countries, wants to see regional PPPs governed and delivered cohesively, guided by an overarching strategy.

 But here’s the big roadblock: Some countries are further ahead in terms of PPPs, with policies and laws in place, while others are currently developing their PPP frameworks.
 Moreover, regional PPPs involve a number of public national and regional stakeholders, and coordination between them were among other challenges that PPP specialists at CPCS tackled while designing this multifaceted PPP framework.

 - Project financed by the World Bank Group through its Public–Private Infrastructure Advisory Facility (PPIAF)

 - How PPPs are managed and executed across ECOWAS varies

 - Various stakeholders, at the national and regional level, need to enhance their coordination

 - No harmonized PPP strategy across ECOWAS limiting private sector investment in regional infrastructure development

 - PPP framework by CPCS to alleviate limited investment capacity from public sector

 - PPP framework, made of a policy and guidelines for regional PPPs, designed to give members states a strategy to deliver PPPs cohesively across ECOWAS

-Moreover, CPCS is currently working on several regional projects, with ECOWAS but also for the African Union, including assessing developing a pipeline of infrastructure projects, including involving private sector investment, to be implemented by Regional Economic Communities such as ECOWAS.
+Moreover, CPCS is currently working on several regional projects with ECOWAS and for the African Union, including assessing the potential development of a pipeline of infrastructure projects involving private sector investment to be implemented by Regional Economic Communities such as ECOWAS.